 Ngā Haerenga New Zealand Cycle Trails

 Ngā Haerenga New Zealand Cycle Trails include the Great Rides, Heartland Rides and some of the cycle trails in the Urban Cycling Network.

 About the cycle trails

-Each year nearly 2 million people use the 22 Great Rides of Ngā Haerenga New Zealand Cycle Trails (NZCT).
+Each year nearly 2 million people use the 22 Great Rides of Ngā Haerenga, the New Zealand Cycle Trails (NZCT).

-As well as offering a world-class visitor experience, the trails create ongoing job opportunities and economic, recreational and health benefits for New Zealanders.
+As well as offering world-class visitor experiences that showcase some of the best landscapes and scenery that New Zealand has to offer, the trails create ongoing job opportunities and economic, recreational and health benefits for New Zealanders.

 Building the cycle trails

 In 2009 the National Cycleway Fund received $50 million in funding from the New Zealand Government.
 The funds were used to create a network of cycle trails across the country — Ngā Haerenga New Zealand Cycle Trails.

 Around $30 million of co-funding from local stakeholders was contributed towards construction of the Great Rides.

 About the network

-The New Zealand Cycle Trail network is made up of the:
+The New Zealand Cycle Trails network is made up of the:

 - Great Rides